The Avenue of the Volcanoes

 When you plan to summit Cotopaxi or Chimborazo, it is highly recommended to acclimatize properly.
-Start with easy hikes in Quito or around, then slowly proceeding to climb other, smaller and less difficult volcanoes before attempting to get on the two big ones.
+Start with easy hikes in Quito or around, then slowly proceed to climb other, smaller and less difficult volcanoes before attempting to get on the two big ones.

 Corazón, the Illinizas or Rucu Pichincha being good examples to experience and get used to altitudes above 4000m.

-For any activities around the volcanoes, hiking, biking or horseback riding, it’s pretty easy to do day-trips from Quito, or you can stay in one of the beautiful haciendas
+For any activities around the volcanoes, hiking, biking or horseback riding, it’s pretty easy to do day trips from Quito, or you can stay in one of the beautiful haciendas

 around the country.